-Council has the option to adopt the proposed 2017 Work Plan for the SCRG as outlined in Attachment 1 of this report, or to amend the program according to alternative preferences or additional matters for consideration.
+Council has the option to adopt the proposed 2017 Work Plan for the SCRG as outlined in Attachment 1 of Report CJ209-12/16, or to amend the program according to alternative preferences or additional matters for consideration.

 It should be noted that if additional matters are added to the work plan, facilitation fees to conduct the meetings will increase for the management of the SCRG.